 CJ’s is located in Hilton Hawaiian Village.
 It’s a New York style deli mixed with Hawaiian fusion, and it’s not a place that I’d normally pick.
 We avoided Waikiki during most of our trip but one of my sister’s closest friends on the island works here, so we popped in for a visit one afternoon.

-Forget everything else on the menu (seriously) and order the Haupia French Toast.
-It’s made out of homemade bread pudding with a coconut and corn flake crust, coconut “haupia” layers, fresh strawberries and a homemade coconut rum sauce on top.
+Forget everything else on the menu (seriously though, it’s not great) and order the Haupia French Toast.
+The french toast is made out of homemade bread pudding with a coconut and corn flake crust, coconut “haupia” layers, fresh strawberries and a homemade coconut rum sauce on top.
 It’s so good you won’t even flinch at the (Waikiki appropriate) price tag.

 Located in the Rainbow Bazaar at the Hilton Hawaiian Village